 Keep the marital bed sacred, which includes not letting the kids or anyone else touch it.

 Age 40 is the cutoff for women to having children.
-It's not fair to them to have elderly parents when they are finishing high school.
+It's not fair to children to have elderly parents when they are finishing high school.
 If you are unable to have children biologically, consider adoption, but never adopt a close relative's child (unless you're the grandparent and the parent will pretty much be out of their life) and do not foster or adopt if you already have biological children unless those children are grown.

 The children will be raised full-time by a parent (not a nanny, babysitter, daycare, or relative) until they are six years old and enter Kindergarten.
 Anything prior to Kindergarten, whatever it is called, is daycare and abandonment, and is to be avoided at almost all costs.